-This Broadening Participation in Engineering (BPE) project, funded by the National Science Foundation, facilitates an online community of practice and held and disseminated results from a meeting of multiple stakeholder groups to support a national research agenda for broadening engineering participation by those self-identifying as persons with disabilities; veterans; low income/first-generation persons (LIFG); and persons of lesbian, gay, bisexual, transgender or queer (LGBTQ) identity.
+This Broadening Participation in Engineering (BPE) project, funded by the National Science Foundation, facilitated an online community of practice and held and disseminated results from a meeting of multiple stakeholder groups to support a national research agenda for broadening engineering participation by those self-identifying as persons with disabilities; veterans; low income/first-generation persons (LIFG); and persons of lesbian, gay, bisexual, transgender or queer (LGBTQ) identity.
 The goal of this project was to build capacity to conduct formal research in broadening participation of these underserved and underserved groups.
-Project objectives included:
+Project objectives included

 - developing an understanding of how to best increase research capacity in the area of study proposed;

 - conducting a conference of individuals representing a wide range of stakeholder groups who will contribute to the project goal;